-Every individual is different in the way they handle the hurdles of life’s journey and losing a partner is surely one of the greatest of all hurdles.
+Every individual is different in the way they navigate life’s journey and losing a partner is surely one of the greatest of all hurdles.
 Looking towards the future is hard, as you see yourself coping alone.
 However, it is hoped you will eventually come to terms with your loss and adapt to the new life ahead of you.

 Reflections arousing sadness and longing

 The love you once shared with your partner is understandably a treasured experience and there will always be occasions, which evoke special memories.
-Even those reflecting upon very basic experiences like cooking together or working in the garden will be recalled as special moments.
+Even reflecting upon very basic memories like cooking together or working in the garden will be recalled as special moments.

 These are the moments most likely to cause an emotional reaction and confronting these feelings can be a complex issue.
 At times like this a bereavement counsellor may be able to offer conciliatory help to guide you through these challenging times.